Philippa Gregory: Criticism of historical fiction

-In her novel The Other Boleyn Girl, released in 2001, her portrayal of Henry VIII's second wife Anne Boleyn drew criticism.
-The novel is wriktten from Anne's sister Mary's point of view and depicts Anne as cold and ruthless, as well as strongly implying, that Mary may have believed the accusations that she committed adultery and incest with her brother, despite it being widely accepted that she was innocent of the charges.
-Novelist Robin Maxwell, who acknowledges that Gregory's books "brought many readers who otherwise wouldn’t have read historical fiction to our genre", refused on principle to write a blurb for The Other Boleyn Girl, describing its characterisation of Anne as "vicious, unsupportable".
-David Loades, who was a historian of the Tudor era at the University of Wales, stated of the same book, “What is important is that the author should be honest, and not claim a historical basis which does not in fact exist.
-It would have been safer if Philippa Gregory had claimed to be writing fiction, because that is what she was doing.”
+In her novel The Other Boleyn Girl, released in 2001, her portrayal of Henry VIII's second wife Anne Boleyn received criticism.
+The novel is written from Anne's sister Mary's point of view and depicts Anne as cold and ruthless, as well as implying that Mary may have believed the accusations that Anne committed adultery and incest with her brother, despite it being widely accepted that she was innocent of the charges.
+The novelist Robin Maxwell, who acknowledges that Gregory's books "brought many readers who otherwise wouldn’t have read historical fiction to our genre", refused to write a blurb for The Other Boleyn Girl, describing its characterisation of Anne as "vicious, unsupportable".
+David Loades, who was a historian of the Tudor era at the University of Wales, said of the book: "What is important is that the author should be honest, and not claim a historical basis which does not in fact exist.
+It would have been safer if Philippa Gregory had claimed to be writing fiction, because that is what she was doing."

-Gregory's 2013 novel The White Princess and its 2017 television adaptation of the same name have also proved contentious for both portraying Elizabeth of York as having had a relationship with her uncle Richard III and suggesting that sex between Elizabeth and her eventual husband Henry VII, who was the unexpected victor at the Battle of Bosworth, taking the crown from Richard, may initially have been non-consensual.
-Gregory's source for the relationship between uncle and niece are the contemporaneous rumours of the period but, it is thought these may have been created by Richard's enemies.
-Author Samantha Wilcoxson stated in a review of the series on her own website, "I understand there are gaps to fill and interpretations to make, but making someone a rapist when there is no reason to believe that they ever were is defamation of the dead, not literary license."
+Gregory's 2013 novel The White Princess and its 2017 television adaptation of the same name have been contentious for both portraying Elizabeth of York as having had a relationship with her uncle Richard III and suggesting that sex between Elizabeth and her eventual husband Henry VII, who was the unexpected victor at the Battle of Bosworth, taking the crown from Richard, may initially have been non-consensual.
+Gregory's source for the relationship between uncle and niece are the contemporaneous rumours of the period, but it is thought these may have been created by Richard's enemies.
+The author Samantha Wilcoxson stated in a review of the series on her own website: "I understand there are gaps to fill and interpretations to make, but making someone a rapist when there is no reason to believe that they ever were is defamation of the dead, not literary license."

 Philanthropy

 Gregory runs a small charity building wells in school gardens in The Gambia.
 Gardens for The Gambia was established in 1993 when Gregory was in The Gambia, researching for her book A Respectable Trade.

-Since then the charity has dug almost 200 low technology, low budget and therefore easily maintained wells, which are on-stream and providing water to irrigate school and community gardens to provide meals for the poorest children and harvest a cash crop to buy school equipment, seeds and tools.
+Since then, the charity has dug almost 200 low technology, low budget and therefore easily maintained wells, which are on-stream and providing water to irrigate school and community gardens to provide meals for the poorest children and harvest a cash crop to buy school equipment, seeds and tools.

 In addition to wells, the charity has piloted a successful bee-keeping scheme, funded feeding programmes and educational workshops in batik and pottery and is working with larger donors to install mechanical boreholes in some remote areas of the country where the water table is not accessible by digging alone.

-Philippa Gregory is a patron of The UK Chagos Support Association, which supports the Chagos islanders in their legal disputes with the British government.
+Gregory was a patron of the UK Chagos Support Association, which supported the Chagos islanders in their legal disputes with the British government.